Skip to content

 On March 30, 1863, Union forces under General Quincy A. Gillmore defeated General John Pegram’s Confederate cavalry raid outside Somerset.
 Pegram’s cavalry had rounded up several hundred heads of cattle before Gillmore’s force caught up with them.
 Ultimately, Gillmore marched up Dutton’s Hill, where the Confederates made a stand.

 March 30, 1922, Mayfield felt the 3rd earthquake in a week at 11:00 a.m.
-The tremors shattered windows and created more damage than the previous quakes felt earlier in the week.
+The tremors shattered windows and created more damage than the previous quakes felt earlier.

 Saturday, March 30, 1929, Churchill Downs announced the Derby would be broadcast nationally with five announcers working for NBC.
 Four announcers would be on the quarter pole posts speaking into microphones buckled to their chests with field glasses.
 The 5th announcer gave the results.
 The previous year’s Derby had one announcer who followed the race from a grandstand perch.
 A barrier drop started the race.